ohenry0227/IBM-5Days-11Jul22-kafka/README.md

 # IBM-5Days-11Jul22-kafka

-Open a terminal for each command:
+Open seperate terminal for each command:

 To start Zookeeper